Last updated: 19 Feb 2018.

 2015 update: it’s coming round again, quite possibly redoubled.
 See fex Spis Amager Fælled, and from the US, Salad from the sidewalk, which has lovely pix in the faux traditional style.
 And ditto for 2016 – see the rather bucolic Galloway Wild Foods, with a big foraging events programme…VINK in 2021…

-Following on from my November diary post the arrival of warmer days means it’s time for some real life foraging.
+The arrival of warmer days means it’s time for some foraging.
 As in the UK collecting local food is a la mode among the Danish chattering classes, chiming in with the Nordic food vibe, silly prices and all.
 More down to earth efforts include Byhøst (gloss: City Harvest), who crowdsource ingredients and offer simple recipes (2020 update: new owner, activities much reduced).
 On 25 May a free sanketur (foraging walk) was on offer in nearby Valby Park, organised by the local community council and led by Julie Swane.

 A number of festivals, most recently a medieval market, and open air concerts are held in the park during the summer, and plans are afoot for horrors! an urban beach at the mouth of Harrestrup Å. Given the park’s varied topography, from wilderness areas to cultivated lawns, hedges and bushes to windswept coastlines, it’s one of the best places within the city limits for foraging.

 What we gathered (see photos from a previous Byhøst sanketur):

-- humle – humulus lupulus – wild hop (twisty turny shoot around another plant)
+- humle – humulus lupulus – wild hops (twisty turny shoot around another plant)

 - granskud – fir tree shoots (really)